emhoracek/smooch/javascript/README.md

 If you load a doll and right click and inspect the DOM, you'll see there's a undisplayed second canvas besides the one that you can see and interact with.
 That's the ghost canvas.
-If you remove the `display: none` from the CSS, you'll be able to see it -- it's right below the actual canvas and has a bright blue background.
-Each item in the real canvas is also drawn on the ghost canvas, but in shades of black to red.
-Each item is a subtly different color.
+If you remove the `display: none` from the CSS, you'll be able to see it -- it's right below the actual canvas.
+All the images on the real canvas are also drawn on the ghost canvas, but instead of the original colors, each item is a subtly different color.

 When a player clicks on the real canvas, the JavaScript looks up the corresponding pixel on the ghost canvas.
 Each color on the ghost canvas maps to